 How to Celebrate New Year's Like a Russian

-I'm not aware of any holiday that induces the same carnivalesque frenzy as the Russian New Year – which is a combination of Christmas, New Year’s and Winter Solstice traditions fused together with maudlin nostalgia for the Soviet Union.
+No holiday induces the same carnivalesque frenzy as the Russian New Year, which is a combination of Christmas, New Year’s and Winter Solstice traditions fused together with maudlin nostalgia for the Soviet Union.

-It's truly an experience, and probably the best time to visit Russia, if it's in your travel plans.
+It's truly an experience, and it's probably the best time to visit Russia.
 But in case you're still saving up for those transatlantic plane tickets, here's a sneak peek of Russia's most beloved holiday.

 New Year's History in Russia